defdefred/sshush/README.md

 Two servers are enought for most of people to be always online.

-Your ssh-key is unique to you and you are creating it by youself.
+Your ssh-key is uniq to you and you are creating it by youself.

 Example of ed25519 public ssh-keys:
 ```
-ssh-keygen -t ed25519
+$ ssh-keygen -t ed25519
 Generating public/private ed25519 key pair.
 Enter file in which to save the key (/root/.ssh/id_ed25519): ./id_ed25519_john
 Enter passphrase (empty for no passphrase):